When an Employee Threatens Violence, What's an Employer to Do?

 An employer's actions may include changing locks and access codes, securing doors that ordinarily are left open, alerting key employees to the threat, reviewing safety protocols with all employees and hiring on-site security personnel.
 When the threat involves imminent harm, an employer should immediately contact law enforcement authorities, lock down facilities and consult with legal counsel.

 Employers can protect the safety of their employees and reduce the likelihood of workplace violence by following a few simple rules:

-Sheryl Jaffee Halpern, a Principal in the firm's Labor & Employment group, counsels clients on a wide range of employment matters, providing clear, direct guidance designed to promote compliance with the law, while remaining cognizant of the practical workplace realities her clients face.
-Sheryl can be reached at 312.521.2637 or email@example.com.
+Sheryl Jaffee Halpern, Chair of the firm's Labor & Employment group, helps employers make important decisions about their employees in a way that is designed to minimize risk.
+She counsels employers on a wide range of employment matters, providing clear, direct guidance designed to promote legal compliance, while remaining cognizant of practical workplace realities her clients face.

 This article contains material of general interest and should not be construed as legal advice or a legal opinion on any specific facts or circumstances.
 Under applicable rules of professional conduct, this content may be regarded as attorney advertising.